focus-editor/focus/LOG.md

     + Draw new buffers using one draw call
     + Draw tabs
     + Calculate cursor coords taking tabs into account
+    + Save buffer
+    + Draw footer
+    - Fix the cursor when scrolled horizontally
     - Implement the rest of actions

     - Line wrap: